-Each student identifies a business opportunity and prepares all the plans and analyses which would be necessary to develop the proposed business with instructional guidance and assistance.
+Each student identifies a business opportunity and prepares all must be practiced.
+PREREQUISITE: BT160.
+(OSP) the plans and analyses which would be necessary to develop the proposed business with instructional guidance and assistance.
 (OF, SP)

 BA279 Special Topics in Business